microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 ````

-Use these commands to upload the file to Azure blob storage individually.
+Use these commands to upload the file to Azure blob storage individually:

 ````bash
 # upload single documents one at a time